yanwang2012/RAAPTR/GENSIMDATA/gensimdata_Guide.md

 ## How to use
 (See the 'test_gensimdata.m' script for a worked out example of how to generate simulated data files.)
 The input argument for gensimdata are: The name of a .mat input parameter file containing the variables listed below, the name of a .mat file containing information about the pulsars in the PTA, ...
+[SDM: test_gensimdata.m is an example.
+In this place, you are describing gensimdata.m.
+So, you should explain the arguments of gensimdata.m directly here and describe the contents of the files that it reads without asking the reader to edit test_gensimdata.m.]
 ### Variables required in input parameter file
 **NumGwsources**